ibm-cloud-docs/watson-knowledge-studio/backup-restore.md

 1. [Train the machine learning model](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-train-ml).

-    Do not run pre-annotators on annotated documents that you migrated to this workspace because they will lose annotations in them that were added by human annotators.
+    Do not run pre-annotators on annotated documents that you migrated to this workspace.
+They will lose annotations that were added by human annotators.
   {: note}
 1. After creating the model, deploy it again.
-For details, see [Using the machine learning model](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-publish-ml).
+For more information, see [Using the machine learning model](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-publish-ml).

 To redeploy a rule-based model that you deployed in the previous instance, complete the following steps: